Walking for Weight Loss Tips for Best Fat Burn

 What to do when you can’t walk outdoors

 I get exercise excuses all the time.
-The most is about not being able to get outside.
-It could be inclement weather, kids napping, at hotel not safe to walk.
+The most noted excuse is about not being able to get outside.
+It could be inclement weather, kids napping, they’re at a hotel and it’s not safe to walk.
 So, we have an alternative, because face it, I hate excuses.

 Add those with a mini trampoline and you get quite the workout.